btcsuite/btcd/README.md

 ## Docker

 All tests and linters may be run in a docker container using the script `run_tests.sh`.
 This script defaults to using the current supported version of go.
-You can run it with the major version of go you would like to use as the only arguement to test a previous on a previous version of go (generally Decred supports the current version of go and the previous one).
+You can run it with the major version of Go you would like to use as the only arguement to test a previous on a previous version of Go (generally Decred supports the current version of Go and the previous one).

 ```
-./run_tests.sh 1.8
+./run_tests.sh 1.9
 ```

 To run the tests locally without docker: